bsamadi/PWATOOLS/README.md

-# Tools for Piecewise Affine Systems
+# Computational Tools for Piecewise Affine Systems

-PWATOOL is a set of tools for stability analysis and controller synthesis for piecewise affine (PWA) systems.
+PWATOOL is a set of tools for the analysis and design of piecewise affine (PWA) systems with the following capablities:
 - approximation of nonlinear systems by PWA systems
 - stability analysis of PWA systems
 - controller synthesis for PWA systems